bjaanes/gjermund.tech/content/blog/making-ledger-work-on-restake.md

 #### 3. Download the chain cli

 You can download the source code and build the binary yourself if you are familiar with that process, or you can use the binary downloads provided directly.

+> !IMPORTANT!
+In some cases, the binaries are not built with support for Ledger.
+In those cases you will need to build from source.

 > It is worth noting that some chains don't provide this information to the chain registry (our it might be outdated).
 > Juno is such an example at the current time of writing.